Multiplying Fractions Word Problems

 It is important for children to see how math is used in everyday life.
 And word problems are one way to do this.

-Multiplying Fractions seems like a foreign concept to many students, but it is used.
+Multiplying Fractions seems like a foreign concept to many students, but it is a concept we use.

 Have you ever wanted to only make 1/2 of a recipe?
 If so, you have probably multiplying fractions…..especially if the recipe called for 3/4 a cup of flour.

-So today, it is time to finish up our multiplying fraction unit with some word problems.
+So today, we are going to finish up our multiplying fraction unit with some word problems.
+I am doing the activity in the post as well as some of the fraction games and activities below.

-Grab our other free multiplying fractions by fractions activities.
+Grab my other free multiplying fractions by fractions activities.

 These task cards are easy to prepare.